Using a spray gun to repaint interiors or exteriors is a fast and efficient process.

 Although it may seem from the description that water-based paint should have no issue with spray guns, the truth is that you will need to thin the paint for it to work properly.

-That is because this type of paint is too thick to be used with a spray gun.
+Because this type of paint is too thick to be used with a spray gun.

 Water-based latex paints are primarily designed for the brush or roller, not to be sprayed.